cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/4-ibc-app-steps.md

        }
    ```

-4. Bind the IBC module to the port in `x/leaderboard/genesis.go`:
+4. Binding of the IBC module to the port in `x/leaderboard/genesis.go`:

    ```diff-go
        @@ InitGenesis